veelcheck/reddit-viewer-redux/README.md

 - Enables users to search for specific terms within the Reddit content.
 - Provides filtering options based on predefined categories.
 - Offers a detailed view of selected items through a new route.
 - Handles error states gracefully to provide a smooth user experience.
-NOT YET

 ## Technologies Used